-This Spectacular Victorian Mahogany Shop / Apothecary Bookcase dates from circa, 1870, Back in the day pharmacists at the neighbourhood apothecary crammed their lotions and potions in cabinets that took full advantage of every nook and cranny available.
+Huge Victorian Mahogany Shop Apothecary Secretaire Bookcase.
+Back in the day pharmacists at the neighbourhood apothecary crammed their lotions and potions in cabinets that took full advantage of every nook and cranny available.
 The upper section has shaped brackets with open section which was most probably used for serving and a wonderful secretaire drawer with flamed mahogany central panels and beautifully turned handles.

-Dating from around 1770 in the Georgian period this mahogany antique desk has a secretaire drawer providing more work surface than first impressions might make you believe.
+Georgian Mahogany Antique Desk with Secretaire Drawer, Dating from around 1770 and providing more work surface than first impressions might make you believe.
 It has a beautifully figured moulded top with shaped rounded corners above an unusual secretaire drawer.
 When opened with the key and working lock it reveals three mahogany lined drawers and five pigeon holes.
 Each pedestal has three graduating oak lined drawers with pierced brass handles.
 There is a central cupboard door with brass ‘H’ hinges behind which sits a single removable shelf.
 Just above the knee hole and below the secretaire drawer is a secret shallow drawer, for all those small private possessions!
 The antique desk sits on shaped bracket feet and still owns its original back boards.
-At some point in its life it has been fully restored and repolished so it is in very good condition for its age.
+At some point in its life it has been fully restored and re-polished so it is in very good condition for its age.

-‘ North Riding of Yorkshire – These are to certify that George … of Hunton, Gentleman served upon the grand jury at the general quarter sessions of peace, Holden at Northallerton in the said riding.
+Magnificent Regency Oak Secretaire Cupboard – Press with a paper label on the inside of the door, placed at a similar (or the same) time of its construction. ‘ North Riding of Yorkshire – These are to certify that George … of Hunton, Gentleman served upon the grand jury at the general quarter sessions of peace, Holden at Northallerton in the said riding.
 The day of ..
 April in the year of our Lord 1826 given under my hand the said sessions, the day and year aforesaid, (signed) Deputy Clerk of the Piece.’

-This late 19th Century (circa 1890) antique abattant is made from fabulously figured walnut.
+Late 19th Century Unusual, Continental, Antique Secretaire / Abattant, made from fabulously figured walnut.
 Enclosed can be found the original green leather writing surface and an arrangement of small mahogany lined drawers with very attractive flamed mahogany fronts.
 The whole arrangement is framed by strikingly figured walnut.
 The piece as a whole sits on a plain plinth with castors while the design is clearly a precursor to the Art Deco movement.
 The frontage has been crafted with mirrored figured walnut panels which have aged to a wonderful golden shade.